 Shared Value Initiative

-The Shared Value Initiative strives to demonstrate to leading companies how to create new business value by addressing social problems that intersect with their business.
+The Shared Value Initiative strives to show leading companies how to create new business value by addressing social problems that intersect with their business.
 The Initiative sought to build a community that would connect leading companies, civil society, and government organizations to accelerate knowledge sharing and facilitate ongoing conversations about the power and impact of shared value strategies.

 “We wanted to build a global platform that would serve as the foremost forum for people to discuss and contribute to developing shared value strategy, where people can connect with each other,” said Michelle Morgan-Nelsen, communications manager at Shared Value Initiative.
 Founded in 2012 by the nonprofit consulting firm FSG and a global network of funders, the Shared Value Initiative didn’t have a website when it approached the digital agency Genuine Interactive.